SokolskyNikita/pdf-to-markdown-cli/README.md

 If an output file with the same name already exists, the new file will be automatically renamed using a numeric suffix (e.g., `[input-filename]_1.[format]`, `[input-filename]_2.[format]`, etc.) to avoid overwriting.

 If you specify `--output-dir /path/to/output`, the output file will be placed in that directory (e.g., `/path/to/output/report.md`).
 The same automatic renaming logic applies if a file with the same name exists in the target directory.

+### Core Workflow

+`MarkerProcessor` drives the conversion process:

+1. Discover files with `FileDiscovery`.
+2. Determine unique output paths for each file and chunk.
+3. Submit jobs to the Marker API via `BatchProcessor`.
+4. Poll for results and combine chunk outputs while moving extracted images.

+Settings are validated in `Config.validate()` and request data is cached with `CacheManager` so interrupted runs can resume.

 ### API